Swiss Trial of Decompressive Craniectomy versus Best Medical Treatment of Spontaneous

 Sample Size / duration of the trial

 As shown in our recent feasibility study (Fung et al. 2012) the proportion of patients with an unfavourable outcome (mRS 5-6) was 0.53 in the control group.
 Thus, a total sample size of 300 patients will provide over 82% power at a two-sided α level of 0.05 to detect a relative risk reduction of 33% using a Chi-squared test.
-With at least 5 major stroke centers participatin in Switzerland (so far: Bern, Geneva, Aarau, Lucerne, Lugano) and many European sites (so far: Munich, Berlin, Bonn, Essen, Göttingen, Paris, Lille, Innsbruck, Helsinki) it is clearly feasible to conduct this trial in the planned time period.
-Randomization of the patients started in October 2014 and will end in October 2019.
-After completion of the follow-up period of 6 months, the primary outcome data will be collected in May 2020, with publication of the results anticipated in August 2020.
+With 4 major stroke centers participating in Switzerland (Bern, Geneva, Lucerne, Lugano) and sites across 6 European countries (Germany, Austria, Spain, the Netherlands, France and Finland), it is clearly feasible to conduct this trial in the planned time period.
+Randomization of the patients started in October 2014 and will end in September 2020.
+After completion of the follow-up period of 6 months, the primary outcome data will be collected in March 2021, with publication of the results anticipated in summer 2021.

 The Swiss National Science Foundation has approved a grant over CHF 520.000 in September 2013.
 In addition funds were granted from the Swiss Heart Foundation (CHF 100.000) and Inselspital Bern (CHF 80.000).

 The idea of using decompressive craniectomy for treatment for ICH is increasing throughout the neurosurgical and neurological community.
 Shortly after publication of our preliminary results in “Stroke” last year, three new studies were published focusing on decompressive craniectomy in ICH.
 In addition, our results were reported in the non-scientific media, which should help to improve awareness of this devastating condition.

 Here is what literature says about our concept: